-Locally here in Cyprus, there was an increase of up to 55% in internet usage through landlines and up to 46% through mobile networks during the lockdown.
-Furthermore, according to European statistics there was an increase of up to 57% on online purchases.
-Increases of 26% in participation on online classes, 37% in online banking and 24% in virtual tours were also recorded.
-Many online news portals recorded an increase of up to 150%, Facebook recoded an increase of up to 27%, Netflix was up 16% and YouTube by 15.3%.
+Here in Cyprus, an increase of up to 55% in internet usage through landlines and up to 46% through mobile networks was observed during lockdown.
+Furthermore, an increase of up to 57% on online purchases was noted according to European statistics.
+Online class participation increased by 26%, online banking by 37% and a 24% increase in virtual tours was also recorded.
+Many online news portals recorded an increase of up to 150%, Facebook saw an increase of 27%, whilst Netflix was up by 16% and YouTube by 15.3%.

-The Impact on Ecommerce
+The Impact on E-commerce

 The Impact on Security & Privacy